jozefizso/CodePlexMigrationTools/README.md

-A small suite of tools that should help migrating data from CodePlex.
+A collection of tools that should help migrating data from CodePlex.
 Use at your own risk.
 The web scraping from the CodePlex site is probably very brittle, and may need to be updated.

 ### IssueMigrator

 Migrates issues from a CodePlex project to GitHub.

+Syntax:
-Syntax: IssueMigrator.exe [CodePlexProject] [GitHubOwner] [GitHubRepository] [GitHubAccessToken]
+`IssueMigrator.exe [CodePlexProject] [GitHubOwner] [GitHubRepository] [GitHubAccessToken]`

+Example:
-Example: IssueMigrator.exe OxyPlot oxyplot oxyplot c2bdeb09f9acb52c154fb21ab6a3239452ad615e
+`IssueMigrator.exe OxyPlot oxyplot oxyplot c2bdeb09f9acb52c154fb21ab6a3239452ad615e`

 The GitHub repository should be created before executing the migration command.